sikuli/sieveable/README.md

 ### Q7: Find apps that use settings/preferences subscreens?

 Settings or preferences can be grouped into different subscreens and statically implemented using the _Preference_ API.
 Preferences are defined in a file inside _/res/xml_ directory.
 The root node for the XML file must be a ```<PreferenceScreen>``` element.
-Inside this element, a another ```<PreferenceScreen>``` element is used to hold a group of preferences objects that subclass the Preference class such as _CheckBoxPreference, EditTextPreference, ListPreference, MultiSelectListPreference, PreferenceCategory, PreferenceScreen, SwitchPreference, DialogPreference, PreferenceGroup, RingtonePreference_, and _TwoStatePreference_.
+Inside this element, another ```<PreferenceScreen>``` element is used to hold a group of preferences objects that subclass the Preference class such as _CheckBoxPreference, EditTextPreference, ListPreference, MultiSelectListPreference, PreferenceCategory, PreferenceScreen, SwitchPreference, DialogPreference, PreferenceGroup, RingtonePreference_, and _TwoStatePreference_.

 Example: